Illinois school shutdown puts spring sports on hold

 "They could technically still play games," Troha said.

-Mississippi Valley Conference schools Civic Memorial, Highland, Jerseyville, Mascoutah, Triad and Waterloo appear unified in not playing or practicing once schools are shut down Monday.
+Mississippi Valley Conference schools Civic Memorial, Highland, Jerseyville, Mascoutah, Triad and Waterloo appear unified in not playing or practicing once schools are shut down.

 "We're going to follow the plan by the governor and we're not holding any practices or athletic contests," Highland athletics director Amy Boscolo said.
 "Our primary concern is our health and safety of our student-athletes and our family."